The integrated response of blue whales and krill to climate change

 4. Integrate these components to develop novel Species Health Models (SHM) to predict prey and predator population response to rapid environmental change.

-Through the SAPPHIRE project, we will develop a framework for understanding the health impacts of environmental change on krill and blue whales, which can in turn inform management decisions based on relevant thresholds.
+Through the SAPPHIRE project, we aim to develop a framework for understanding the health impacts of environmental change on krill and blue whales, which can in turn inform management decisions based on relevant thresholds.
 Furthermore, the outputs of SAPPHIRE will be well-suited for the design and testing of dynamic management approaches.
-Finally, the SAPPHIRE project will harness the iconic status of blue whales to inform society about the significant impacts of climate change on the world’s oceans, so that publicity and regulatory action based on this flagship species can enhance awareness and motivate behavioral change.
+Finally, the SAPPHIRE project harnesses the iconic status of blue whales to inform society about the significant impacts of climate change on the world’s oceans, so that publicity and regulatory action based on this flagship species can enhance awareness and motivate behavioral change.

 Blog posts: